Do you want to allow your users to save and resume their WordPress forms before submission?

 For example, you can edit its label, add a description, change the order of the choices, make a field required, and more.

-Next, you can click on the toggle for the ‘Enable Save and Resume’ option.
+Next, click on the toggle for the ‘Enable Save and Resume’ option.
 This will allow your user to save their form and continue completing it later.

-When you enable this option, you’ll unlock more settings to customize the save and resume functionality.
+When you enable this option, you will unlock more settings to customize the save and resume functionality.
 For instance, you can change the text that is displayed next to the submit button and let users save their form’s progress.

 Besides that, there is an option to enable a disclaimer page, which is shown to users before saving their progress.
 WPForms also lets you edit the confirmation page settings and change the text displayed on the page.